Augustine of Hippo: Jews

-Against certain Christian movements, some of which rejected the use of Hebrew Scripture, Augustine countered that God had chosen the Jews as a special people, and he considered the scattering of Jewish people by the Roman Empire to be a fulfilment of prophecy.
-He rejected homicidal attitudes, quoting part of the same prophecy, namely "Slay them not, lest they should at last forget Thy law" (Psalm 59:11).
+After Christianity became the state religion of the Roman Empire, it was seen as the fulfillment of Old Testament prophecies and as evidence of Christianity's truth over Judaism.
+The destruction of the Second Temple and the resulting Jewish exile were often viewed as divine punishment for the Jewish rejection of Jesus and led to Christian thinkers to grapple with the presence of Jewish continued existence in their midst.
+In this context, Augustine developed a theological justification of Jewish presence within a Christian society that came to be known as the witness theory of the Jewish diaspora.
+Against certain Christian movements, some of which rejected the use of Hebrew Scripture, Augustine countered that God had chosen the Jews as a special people, and he considered the scattering of Jewish people by the Roman Empire to be a fulfilment of prophecy as well as punishment for their rejection of Christ.
+Nevertheless, Jews should not be slain or forcibly converted because they provide Christianity with an ever-present witness to its own validity as their own scriptures, the Old Testament, foretold the coming and resurrection of Christ.
+Their blind adherence to the Old Testament were proof that Christians had not faked the claims in the New Testament, although the Jews remained blind to the truth.
+Especially relevant for Augustine's justification was Psalm 59:11 "Slay them not, lest at some time they for get your Law".
 Augustine, who believed Jewish people would be converted to Christianity at "the end of time", argued God had allowed them to survive their dispersion as a warning to Christians; as such, he argued, they should be permitted to dwell in Christian lands.

 The sentiment sometimes attributed to Augustine that Christians should let the Jews "survive but not thrive" (it is repeated by the author James Carroll in his book Constantine's Sword, for example) is apocryphal and is not found in any of his writings.
+Augustine's theological justification became the Catholic Church's official policy through the endorsement of pope Gregory the Great in the sixth century and allowed Jews to live in relative safety among their Christian hosts up until the twelfth century.